-In Kabbalah, we see the Sefirot arranged in a tree, one that we called the tree of life.
-The Torah has been called a tree of life "to all who hold fast to it and that is represents eternal life planted in our midst."
+In Kabbalah, we see the Sefirot arranged in a tree, which we have dubbed the Tree of Life.
+The Torah has been given this name as "to all who hold fast to it and that it represents eternal life planted in our midst."
 This is in conjunction with the rods that hold the Torah being called "atzei hayyim" (trees of life) that are topped with pomegranates (1).
 It is believed that these are modeled after two pillars that stood in the Temple, which were carved from wood and topped with carvings of pomegranates.

 It is traditional to plant trees at the birth of Jewish children.
 These trees can then be harvested to serve as the poles to uphold the Chuppah at that child's wedding.

 Cedar trees are of special significance within Judaism--both used in construction as well as cleansing rituals.
 Other significant trees are that of pine, almond, fig, olive, and date, to name just a few.